Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Introduction

 In this work, we introduce \textbf{Unified Behavioral Models (UBMs)}, a framework that learns to represent dexterous skills as \emph{coupled} dynamical systems directly from demonstrations (see Fig.~\ref{fig:framework}, Panel B).
 UBMs capture the robot-environment interdependence by learning the behavioral dynamics of the entire system that governs how visual features of the environment (\textit{visual flow}) and proprioceptive states of the robot (\textit{action flow}) co-evolve.
 Specifically, UBMs learn a unified latent space in which the joint state of the robot and object evolves according to a latent dynamical system.
-During inference, UBMs can be seen as ``Implicit Planners" that can generate complete ``plans" via open-loop latent rollout from any given initial condition.
-Crucially, UBMs can trivially support \textit{dynamic chunking} as one can flexibly vary the number of time steps for which the model is rolled out (i.e., a tunable planning horizon).
-However, realizing UBMs presents a significant practical challenge: the joint dynamics of a multi-fingered hand interacting with a deformable or sliding object are highly nonlinear and difficult to learn directly from limited visual data without drifting or diverging.
+During inference, UBMs can be seen as ``\textit{pseudo planners}" that can generate complete ``plans" via open-loop latent rollout from any given initial condition, thereby promoting \textit{temporal coherence}.
+Crucially, UBMs can trivially support \textit{dynamic chunking} as one can flexibly vary the number of time steps for which the model is rolled out (i.e., a flexible planning horizon).
+Further, unlike increasingly-popular world models that attempt to predict the impact of \textit{arbitrary} robot actions on the environment, UBMs represent task-specific \textit{behavioral dynamics} that encode how demonstrated robot behavior is related to the \textit{desired} impacts on the environment.
+Please refer to Appendix~\ref{sec:related_work} for a detailed discussion of related work.

+Despite the many conceptual benefits, realizing UBMs presents a significant practical challenge: the joint dynamics of a multi-fingered hand interacting with a deformable or sliding object are highly nonlinear and difficult to learn directly from limited visual data without drifting or diverging.